ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-2.md

 “We don’t fear those Yashura’s retaliation, Young Lady.
 You don’t have to be afraid they’ll come here to bully us because of that trash from Yashura Family!”

-“We support you, Young Lady!”
+“We’ll support you, Young Lady!”

 “Don’t be afraid!”